 Right after loading the kernel, there is a panic "vmem_hash_delete: bad free" called from fm_smb_fmacompat, see attached screenshot.
 The code in uts/intel/os/fmsmb.c:562 seems to do more allocs than frees anyway, can someone please clean this up?

-#1 Updated by Jens Rosenboom almost 4 years ago
+#1 Updated by Jens Rosenboom about 4 years ago

 Some more findings: